thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 == Installation ==

-Step 1: Upload the plugin to your WordPress installation and activate it.
+Upload the plugin to your WordPress installation and activate it.

-Step 3: Profit!

 == Changelog ==

+= 2.3 =
+* Updating readme file to include "tested up to" and other additional information.

 = 2.2 =
 * Fixing typos and documentation.